-The prior work, as outlined in [3], is the mechanical design and software architecture of a robot system which is able to position, decapitate, and extract the salivary glands of mosquitoes in parallel.
+The prior work, as outlined in [2], is the mechanical design and software architecture of a robot system which is able to position, decapitate, and extract the salivary glands of mosquitoes in parallel.
 In addition, a handful of vision algorithms based on both image processing and deep learning have been implemented and are fully integrated with the ROS system.
 Figure 2 shows a rendering of the robot hardware and the results one of the vision algorithms.
 The existing hardware and software architecture can accommodate the addition of new camera sensors and vision algorithms without requiring any additional development.

-The main design feature of the system is its turntable.
-The turntable contains many small slots which are perpendicular to the outer edge of the circular turntable.
-The slots are formed by two walls rising above from the turntable, and are uncovered on all other sides.
-These these slots get loaded with mosquitoes with the mosquitos during operation.
-There are multiple processing processing "stations" located along the outer edge of the turntable.
-The turntable advances mosquito's along to each of these stations by rotating.
-The specific stations are as follows: First is a cutting station where a robotic gripper moves the mosquito into position so that it's head is removed by a blade.
+The main design feature of the system is turntable which contains many small slots which are perpendicular to the outer edge of the circular turntable.
+The slots are formed by two walls rising above from the turntable, and are uncovered on all other sides, and these slots get loaded with mosquitoes.
+There are multiple processing "stations" located along the outer edge of the turntable.
+The turntable advances mosquito's along to these stations sequentially by rotating.
+In order to extract the salivary glands from the mosquito, it passes through three stations.
+First is a cutting station where a robotic gripper moves the mosquito into position so that it's head is removed by a blade.
 Second is a squeezing station where the mosquito's salivary glands are squeezed out in a blob of exudate.
 Finally, a cleaning station, where the mosquito body is washed away from the turntable slot so that a new mosquito can be loaded in.